You have the options to calculate the Cam-Profile as:

 There are some limitations with the Curve feature:

-•The Curve (Cam) cannot cross at any place, or 'self-interfere'.
+•The Curve (Cam) cannot cross at any place, (self-intersect).

-•YOU must be careful to make sure the Motion from which the cam is derived (in MotionDesigner) is continuous in at least Position and Velocity.
+•YOU must be careful to make sure the Motion from which the cam is derived (in MotionDesigner) is continuous in at least Position, Velocity, and ideally Acceleration.

-•You would usually want it be continuous in Acceleration also.
+•Almost always, you will want the motion to be continuous in Acceleration.
 Continuous Acceleration is very important when the cams drive machines.

 See Cam-Coordinates dialog-box for more details.
 EXPERIMENT.